erlide/erlide.github.io/articles/eclipse/developer/3b0_Building-and-distributing.md

 The Ant script can install Buckminster and there is also a `setup_tools.sh` script that will install java, ant, otp R15 and jruby in your home directory.
 (JRuby is used because it had seamless integration with Ant)

-For building the update site from inside Eclipse, right-click on the `org.erlide.site` project and choose `Buckminster&rarr;Invoke action`.
-In the dialog, specify org.erlide.site/buckminster.properties as properties file and select `site.p2` as action.

 ### Build target